-Founded in 1986, the Canadian Electroacoustic Community (CEC) is Canada’s official national association for electroacoustics (EA) and as such is dedicated to promoting this progressive art form in its broadest definition, which includes electroacoustic, acousmatic, musique concrète, electronic music, tape music, live electronics, acoustic ecology, soundscape, videomusic, VR, sound design, live coding, circuit bending, hardware hacking, mixed media, turntablism, generative, glitch and beyond.
+Founded in 1986, the Canadian Electroacoustic Community (CEC) is Canada’s official national association for electroacoustics (EA) and as such is dedicated to promoting this progressive art form in its broadest definition, which encompasses acousmatic, musique concrète, electronic music, tape music, live electronics, acoustic ecology, soundscape, videomusic, VR, sound design, live coding, circuit bending, hardware hacking, mixed media, turntablism, generative, glitch and beyond.

 The CEC endeavours to foster a broad, diverse and inclusive community of EA practitioners, raise the profile of EA in the Canadian arts milieu, and to promote Canadian EA composers and activities across Canada and internationally.
 The various ongoing and singular CEC activities aim to maintain and strengthen communications and information flow concerning EA.

 With projects such as the electronic journal eContact!, the online jukebox SONUS, the annual Jeu de temps / Times Play (JTTP) project for Canadian-based young and emerging sound artists, and the Cache, PRESENCE and DISContact!
 CD compilation series, the CEC offers Canadian electroacousticians a venue to both promote themselves and participate within the global community, thereby fostering mutual awareness and benefit in the international scene.

 Although the CEC is based in Canada, it undertakes all projects with the broader international milieu in mind.